 Information Architect Specialist / User Experience Designer

-UpdatesSpecific to my career path, as it relates to being a professional design practitioner and information architect, user experience designer, user researcher, project/product manager, and usability tester—I did these updates in:
+UpdatesRelevant to my career path, as it relates to being a professional user/design researcher, information architect and design practitioner, user experience designer, user-centered designer, manager, usability tester—I did these specific updates in:

-Information Architecture (IA), user experience design (UXD), mobile user experience, navigation systems design, interaction design, user interface design, user research, Internet design and technology, intranet information architecture, rapid prototyping, paper prototyping, Adobe Creative Suite (design premium), computer/Web programming, Dreamweaver, HTML5, CSS3, SEO (Search Engine Optimization), Web usability, and usability testing.
+User/design research, Information Architecture (IA), user experience design (UXD), mobile user experience, navigation design, interaction design, user interface design, Internet design and technology, intranet information architecture, rapid prototyping, paper prototyping, Adobe Creative Suite, computer/Web programming, Dreamweaver, HTML, CSS, HTML5, CSS3, Search Engine Optimization (SEO), Web usability, and usability testing.

 Harvard University, Harvard i-LabReviewed online video; Increasing Your Creative Capacity.